 When writing a scientific text, for example, as part of your degree project, you need to know the basic principles of academic writing.
 It is important that you reference, cite and use sources in a correct and consistent manner so that the source of your information is clear.
 You must clearly differentiate your own reasoning from that of others.
 The failure to reference correctly may result in plagiarism.

-In order to correctly apply a reference system, you may need to use a manual.
-The library holds printed manuals, for example, the Chicago manual of style, MLA manual and the publication manual of the American Psychological Association.
+In order to correctly apply a reference style, you may need to use a manual.
+The library holds printed manuals, for example, the Chicago Manual of Style, MLA Handbook and the Publication Manual of the American Psychological Association.
 You may also use the following freely available manuals, however keep in mind that these are not as detailed as the printed manuals.

 Chicago-Style Citation Quick Guide online

 APA (Publication Manual of the American Psychological Association)

 What is the Harvard system?

 According to Professor Eli Chernin, the Harvard system is a way of citing references by author and publication year in parentheses in the text of scientific articles.
 He calls this method the author-year system (The "Harvard System" : A mystery dispelled).
 If you want to use an author-year system when you are writing an academic text, you can use e. g.
 APA.